ckontos82/BooksApp/README.md

 This is a Spring Boot application for managing a list of books.
 The application allows users to add, update, and delete books, as well as search for books by title for further modification.

+## Role-Based Functionality

+The application incorporates Spring Security to implement role-based access control.
+Depending on the role assigned to a user, different functionalities are available:

+### User Role

+- **Find Book**: Users with the "User" role can search for books by title.
+This is useful for finding specific books for further reading or analysis.

+### Admin Role

+- **Save Book**: Admins can add new books to the database, complete with all relevant details.

+- **Update Book**: Admins have the privilege to update the details of existing books, such as the title, author, or ISBN number.

+- **Delete Book**: Admins can remove books from the database.
+This is an irreversible operation and should be used carefully.

+## Security Measures

+- Passwords for users and admins are encrypted using BCrypt.

+- Access to different functionalities is controlled through role-based permissions, ensuring that unauthorized actions are prevented.

 ## Technologies Used

 - **Spring Framework**